glacials/splits-io/docs/api.md

 [1]: https://en.wikipedia.org/wiki/HTTP/2
 </details>

-We use a light layer on top of WebSockets called Action Cable, which is part of Ruby on Rails.
+We use a light layer on top of WebSockets called Action Cable.
 This layer is so light that you can use vanilla WebSockets without noticing it's there; but if you happen to be using JavaScript, you might opt to use the [Action Cable JavaScript library][actioncable-npm] to simplify your code a bit.

 In all examples below, we'll provide instructions for consuming Splits.io WebSockets using vanilla JavaScript as well as the Action Cable library.
 The vanilla JS instructions can roughly translate to whatever language you're using.